elephantscale/es-training-new/machine-learning/slides/Classification-Generic.md

 ---

-## SVM : Strengths, Weaknesses, and Parameters
+## SVM: Strengths, Weaknesses, and Parameters

 * **Strengths**
     - Linear SVM can learn fast on linearly separable data